RobinBressan/talker/README.md

 ```
 Hooks with higher priority are called first.

-You can also specify a log type:
+You can also specify a log type (info, log, warn, error, debug):

 ```javascript
 $log.before('info', function(message) {